Garlic Herb Butter for Steak

 Use a hand mixer or a rubber spatula to stir until combined.
 If your butter is soft enough, using a rubber spatula should be easy.

-Shape the butter into a log and place it on wax paper for storage.
+Mold the butter into a log shape and place it on wax paper (or a long piece of plastic wrap or parchment) for storage.

 You can also transfer it to a storage container* (affiliate link) to keep the butter in the refrigerator.
 This can be kept for 2-3 weeks in the fridge.